oxguy3/uc-class-notes/JOUR 2040C (Spring 2020)/notes/ap-stylebook.md

 * [habeas corpus](https://apstylebook.com/ap_stylebook/habeas-corpus)
   * writ ordering suspect in custody to be brought before court
-  * explain if you use it
+  * explain it if you use it
 * [half](https://apstylebook.com/ap_stylebook/half)
   * don't need *of* (e.g. *half the time*)
 * [Halley's comet](-)